bellatrix96/luna/README.md

 - **Log history** — every day's entry, searchable
 - **Pattern insights** — energy charts and mood clouds from your data

-## Setup

-See [setup-guide.html](setup-guide.html) for step-by-step instructions to:
-1. Host on GitHub Pages (free, ~5 min)
-2. Connect Google Calendar (optional)
-3. Add YouTube API key for song search (optional)

-## Data privacy

-All data is stored locally in your browser (`localStorage`).
-Nothing is sent to any server except Google Calendar and YouTube API calls (which go directly to Google's servers).
-Your journal notes and cycle data never leave your device.

-## Tech

-Pure HTML/CSS/JavaScript.
-No frameworks, no build tools, no dependencies.
-Just open `index.html`.